8thlight/algorithm-workshop-examples/README.md

 # Algorithm Workshop Code Examples

-This repo contains example implementations of the following algorithms and languages:
+This repo contains example implementations of the following algorithms:

 <table>
 <tr>